 The RAD PDF Admin Tool can be used to configure the RAD PDF System Service.

 Maintenance can be run at a set interval specified by "Perform Maintenance Automatically Every".
 It is recommended to keep this value 1 hour or less (and significantly less than "Remove Not In Use Document Records" / "Remove Unused / Error PDF Records").
 The default value of 59 minutes helps ensure that RAD PDF Maintenance does not regularly interfere with other server scheduled tasks.
+Maintenance is only applicable to PdfWebControl Documents.
+It is not required for Lite Documents / the PdfWebControlLite.

 Maintenance can timeout after a period of time specified by "Maintenance Timeout".
 It is recommended to keep this value 10 minutes or larger (scaling for the size of your database and expected system performance).